This post lists 11 surprising infidelity in marriage statistics.

-With how easy it is to stray from our partners, we need to be more aware and dedicated to our spouse than ever if we want to remind faithful and happy in our unions.
+With how easy it is to stray from our partners, we need to be more aware and dedicated to our spouse than ever if we want to remain faithful and happy in our unions.

 This post reviews 11 surprising infidelity in marriage statistics to remember in your marriage.

 From work affairs to emotional infidelities, here are 11 infidelity in marriage facts to be aware of.

 1. 66% of People Believe Business Trips Lead to Cheating

 We can often be terrified of our spouses being unfaithful to us when they frequently travel for business.

 When my now husband and I were dating our first year, he worked out of Toronto, and we lived in San Diego.

 So he would fly out every Sunday and then return every Friday.

 Although I trusted my husband, it’s hard because with them gone, who knows what they get into?

 It makes sense people are apprehensive of their spouse going on work trips.
 You must rely on their word, knowing they are thrust into an atmosphere of temptation.